 - Slice and add the ginger to the spice water and allow it to boil for another 2-3 minutes.

-- Add the loose-leaf black tea to the pot and steep over medium heat for about 5 mins.
+- Add the loose leaves to the pot and steep over medium heat for about 5 mins.

 - Add the milk and bring to a boil again.
-Since the milk is cool, the temperature will drop and you will need to bring it to a boil again.
 Let it continue to boil for another 2-3 mins.

-- Using a sieve, strain the tea into your cup.
+- Using a sieve, strain into your cup.
 Add sugar or honey if you prefer it sweet and enjoy warm.

 Enjoy with my pakora or Indian shortbread on the side.